 This poster for the American Red Cross Auto Derby at the Fort Snelling Speedway includes a map of the speedway with a list of seat prices and races.
 The race was 100 miles and featured new cars, "embracing latest American and Foreign discoveries."
 Tickets were available for sale at the Dyckman and Radisson Hotels.

 Citation: American Red Cross, Northern Division, records, 1915-1921.
 Minnesota Historical Society, St. Paul, Minnesota.
 [P781]

-For more information or to purchase a photograph of this item, view this sticker in our collections database.
+For more information or to purchase a photograph of this item, view this bottle in our collections database.

-For more information or to purchase a photograph of this item, view these moccasins in our collections database.
+For more information or to purchase a photograph of this item, view this postcard in our collections database.

 "Germans Start Great Drive for Dunkirk" and "Penetrate Biritsh Lines 600 Yards on Front in Belgium" - The Duluth Herald.
 July 11, 1917.

 This watercolor on paper painting titled "Left to Right" was made in 1937 by Minnesota artist Bob Brown for the WPA Federal Art Project.